Tencent/xLua/Assets/XLua/Doc/XLua_Tutorial_EN.md

    See the full code in the XLua\Tutorial\LoadLuaScript\ByFile directory.

    The require actually calls the loaders one by one to load the file.
 The loading process stops if one loader succeeds.
-If all loaders fail, no file found is reported.
+If all loaders fail, no file found will be reported.
 In addition to native loaders, xLua also adds loaders loaded from the Resource.
-Note that because the Resource supports only a limited number of extensions, the Lua file under Resources must use the txt extension (see the attached example).
+Note that because the Resource supports only  limited numbers of extensions, the Lua file under Resources must be added the txt extension (see the attached example).

    The recommended way to load Lua scripts is as follows: Ensure the entire program is a DoString ("require 'main'").
 Then, load other scripts in main.lua (like executing the Lua script's command line: lua main.lua).